rgitrepo/kubernetes-beginner-to-pro/docs/day7/adding-certificates.md

-## cAdding a Certificate and Integrating it into Ingress Using Cert-Manager
+## Adding a Certificate and Integrating it into Ingress Using Cert-Manager

 This tutorial will guide you through the process of adding a certificate in a Kubernetes cluster using Cert-Manager and later integrating that certificate into an Ingress resource.
 The steps are based on the explanation from the provided transcript.